 Things to Do Near San Vito lo Capo

 Other than exploring the town itself, there are plenty of epic places to visit nearby.
-Indeed, after spending time in the town, seeing its historical and natural attractions, you may want to travel a little further afield.
+Indeed, after spending time in the town, and seeing its historical and natural attractions, you may want to travel a little further afield.
 Thankfully, there are many awesome beaches, attractions and nature reserves nearby.
 Let’s start with Caletta San Bue Marino – a stunning nearby cove.

 Caletta San Bue Marino (Cove of Bue Marino)